mariovagomarzal/dotfiles/README.md

 git clone https://github.com/mariovagomarzal/dotfiles.git
 ```

-We now have to navigate to the `dotfiles` directory:
+We now have to navigate to the `dotfiles` directory we just cloned:

 ```sh
 cd path/to/dotfiles